-If you’re lucky enough to have snagged a ticket to Christopher Wheeldon’s reimagining of this classic fairytale, we want your whole night to be magical—so we spoke to our resident ticketing guru Betsy and got her top tips for success…
+At SF Ballet, we want your whole night to be magical—so we spoke to our resident ticketing guru Betsy Lindsey, our associate director of ticket and patron services, and got her top tips for success.

 What’s your top tip for a great night at the ballet?
 Tell us in the comments!